One Central Park: Central Park Mall

 Central Park Mall is a shopping centre on the first three levels of One Central Park.
 The centre features Woolworths, Timezone, Palace Cinemas and over 40 speciality stores.
-Central Park Mall is part of the 5.8 hectare site, bordered by Broadway to the north, Kensington Street to the east and Abercrombie Street to the west, the broader Central Park precinct is also home to unique and vibrant strip and laneway retail across Park Lane and DUO.
+Central Park Mall is part of the 5.8 hectare site, bordered by Broadway to the north, Kensington Street to the east and Abercrombie Street to the west, the broader Central Park precinct is also home to strip and laneway retail across Park Lane and DUO.

 Central Park Mall opened in December 2012 and featured Woolworths and up to 40 speciality stores.
 On 23 November 2017 Palace Cinemas opened a 13 screen cinema on level 3 on the space previously occupied by the aMbush Gallery.

 Timezone opened its 10th new store at Central Park Mall on 4 May 2018.

 In October 2019 Frasers Property Australia and Sekisui House Australia sold the three retail precincts including Central Park Mall to Fortius Funds Management and SC Capital Partners Group on behalf of its RECAP V Fund, for $174.5 million.